 - 12.2.1 Perform a matrix spike for every waste type.
-A minimum of one matrix spike must be analyzed for each batch. - 12.2.2 Matrix spikes are added after filtration of TCLP extract and before preservation.
+A minimum of one matrix spike must be analyzed daily or for each analytical batch (20 or less samples).
+As a minimum, follow the matrix spike addition guidance provided in each analytical method. - 12.2.2 Matrix spikes are added after filtration of TCLP extract and before preservation.
 Matrix spikes are not added prior to TCLP extraction of the sample.